SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pwm/readme.md

 - This example demonstrates the generation of periodic pulse waveform with 50% duty cycle and frequency of 25Khz.
 - Four macros are present i.e., SVT, DEAD_TIME, OVERRIDE, FAULT
 - If **DEAD_TIME** is enabled:
+  - DEAD_TIME: To perform correct status change of the power switches in the inverter leg, a PWM generator should insert small amount of time between required switching edges for top and bottom switch.
+This time is called dead-time.
   - Dead time mode is applied only in complementary mode.
+    - Complementary mode: In complementary PWM mode, PWM waveform output incorporates dead time (anti-short periods) to prevent overlap between the positive and antiphases.
+    - Independent Mode: In Independent PWM Output mode, the PWM outputs (PWMxH and PWMxL) are phase shifted relative to each other.
   - Initialize the PWM using \ref sl_si91x_pwm_init.
   - Set configuration using \ref sl_si91x_pwm_set_configuration.
   - Set duty cycle using \ref sl_si91x_pwm_set_duty_cycle.